appbaseio/reactivesearch/content/docs/reactivesearch/searchbox/api.md

 		-   **`data`**: `array`
 			An array of parsed suggestions obtained from the applied query.
 		-   **`querySuggestions`**: `array`
-		    An array of parsed query suggestions based on search result.
+		    An array of parsed popular suggestions based on search result.
 		-   **`rawData`**: `object`
 			An object of raw response as-is from elasticsearch query.
 		-   **`promotedData`**: `array`